All Episodes

 We had dozens of people dying.

-We recently had an IC building that was burnt out west, and we had uh another law enforcement building, a union building that was was set ablaze.
+And we had another law enforcement building, a union building that was set ablaze.

-No, violence is never the answer.
+No, violence is never an answer.

-I'm called police officers as friends.
+I've got police officers as friends.

-But when you see people that do throw bricks, rocks, bottles, Molotov cocktails, engage with police or arson or taking over police precincts or city blocks.
+But when you see people that do throw bricks, rocks, bottles, Molotov cocktails, engage with police or arson or taking over police precincts or city blocks, what do you think about the people involved in those actions?

-I don't I don't look down on those people with that's frustration, you know.
+I don't look down on those people.

-You don't look down on them for throwing a brick at a cop, an innocent cop, not a cop that did anything wrong.
+You don't look down on them for throwing a brick at a cop, an innocent cop, not a cop that did anything wrong?

-I'm talking about people I'm talking about cops that are doing nothing but trying to maintain order in their city that they live in, that have done nothing wrong, and then bricks and bottles and rocks are thrown at them.
+I'm talking about cops that are doing nothing but trying to maintain order in their city that they live in, that have done nothing wrong, and then bricks and bottles and rocks are thrown at them.

 You don't condemn that?